3113y/REPGON_Docs-Trans-zh_cn/docs/docs/EntityDelirium.md

 ### GetTeleportationTimer () {: aria-label='Functions' }
 #### int GetTeleportationTimer ( ) {: .copyable aria-label='Functions' }
 Return the number of frames before Delirium teleports.

-___
 ### IsRedMode () {: aria-label='Functions' }
 #### boolean IsRedMode ( ) {: .copyable aria-label='Functions' }
 Returns a boolean indicating if the red mode is activated or not.
+While this mode is active, Delirium's movement speed is increased in a way that cannot be observed through the modding API as it occurs outside of the update callbacks.
+Red mode is mechanic in the Delirium fight where Delirium's sprite is tinted red.
+Red mode is mechanic in the Delirium fight where Delirium's sprite is tinted red.
 ???+ info "About red mode"
-    Red mode is mechanic in the Delirium fight where Delirium's sprite is tinted red.
-    While this mode is active, Delirium's movement speed is increased in a way that cannot be observed through the modding API as it occurs outside of the update callbacks.

-___
 ### SetRedMode () {: aria-label='Functions' }
 #### void SetRedMode ( boolean On ) {: .copyable aria-label='Functions' }
 Enable or disable red mode according to the parameter `on`.
+Please refer to the note in the documentation of [IsRedMode](EntityDelirium.md#isredmode) for an explanation of red mode.
 ???+ info "About red mode"
-    Please refer to the note in the documentation of [IsRedMode](EntityDelirium.md#isredmode) for an explanation of red mode.

-___
 ### SetTeleportationTimer () {: aria-label='Functions' }
 #### void SetTeleportationTimer ( int Timer ) {: .copyable aria-label='Functions' }
 Set the number of frames before Delirium teleports.
 Negative values are not allowed.

-___
 ### Transform () {: aria-label='Functions' }
 #### void Transform ( int Type, int Variant = 0 ) {: .copyable aria-label='Functions' }
+As such, the transformation will not be effective immediately, but instead on the next frame.
+Internally, this function forces the transformation timer to 1 frame and lets Delirium's AI update as needed.
+???+ warn "Warning"
 Transform Delirium into the entity with the specified type and variant.

-???+ warn "Warning"
 The validation of the type and variant is only as strong as the validation performed by the game when it attempts to transform Delirium.
 In other words, this behaves exactly as if the game itself attempted to transform Delirium, with everything it implies if the specified entity is invalid.

-???+ warn "Warning"
 In order to properly handle transformations, we use the native transformation mechanic of Delirium.
-    As such, the transformation will not be effective immediately, but instead on the next frame.
-    Internally, this function forces the transformation timer to 1 frame and lets Delirium's AI update as needed.

-___
-## Attributes

 ### Angle {: aria-label='Variables' }
 #### int8 Angle {: .copyable aria-label='Variables' }